-If you're responsible for search in your organization, learn how you can customize the classic search experience in SharePoint Online to make it easier for users to find the information they're looking for.
+If you're responsible for search in your organization, learn how you can tailor the search experience to your organization and make search even better for your users.

 Below are the main areas where you can customize and impact the search experience and make sure that search is performing the way you want.
 The high-level overview of How search works can also help you understand where and how you can impact the search experience in SharePoint Online.

-Many of the search features are available on the search administration page in the SharePoint admin center.
+Many of the classic search features are available on the search administration page in the SharePoint admin center.

 1. Make sure the content can be found

 The content must be crawled and added to the search index for your users to find what they're looking for when they search in SharePoint Online.
 Microsoft search uses the same index of SharePoint content as classic search does.

 See how you can make content searchable, and how you can crawl content to get it into the search index.
 Also, see how you can help users search for content across Office 365 and on-premises SharePoint Server at the same time.
 Learn more

 2. Make the search results look great

 Presenting the search results the right way makes content easier to find.

-See how you can manage the Search Center in SharePoint Online, and how you can use the different search Web Parts to help each user find what they're looking for.
+See how you can manage the classic experience in the Search Center in SharePoint Online, and how you can use the different search Web Parts to help each user find what they're looking for.
 See Make the search results look great

 3. Show relevant search results